Principality of Birkenfeld: Revolution of 1848

 In the neighbouring Principality of Lichtenberg, there were popular revolts in 1832 during the Hambach Festival, which led to Prussian troops being dispatched to deal with the rebels, especially in Sankt Wendel.
-As a result the Saxe-Coburg rulers of Lichtenberg lost all popular support among the people and therefore sold the principality and its unruly population to Prussia.
+As a result, the Saxe-Coburg rulers of Lichtenberg lost all popular support among the people and therefore sold the principality and its unruly population to Prussia.

 By contrast, Birkenfeld remained calm at that time.
 Revolutionary uprisings only came to the Principality in March 1848, prompted in large part by Government-President Fischer's authoritarianism and opposition to the popular will.
 Aside from the general hostility to Fischer, there were two opposing forces in Birkenfeld in 1848.
 On the one hand, the party of order, which was loyal to Oldenburg and was strongest in and around the city of Birkenfeld itself.
 On the other hand, there was a movement to be rid of Oldenburg in the area around Idar and Oberstein.
-This group was composed of both Idar and Oberstein's bourgeoise (jewellery merchants and industrialists) and the proletariat, since the outdated state machinery represented a major hinderance for businessman with a regional or international perspective and for the workers who were dependant on them.
+This group was composed of both Idar and Oberstein's bourgeoise (jewellery merchants and industrialists) and the proletariat, since the outdated state machinery represented a major hindrance for businessman with a regional or international perspective and for the workers who were dependent on them.
 As a result of these forces, the revolutionary demonstrations in the Principality of Birkenfeld were the fiercest in the whole of Oldenburg.
-For example, in the popular demonstrations in centrally-located Niederbrombach, up to 4,000 people participated.
+For example, in the popular demonstrations in centrally located Niederbrombach, up to 4,000 people participated.

 Finally, the protestors won the dismissal of the hated Government-President Fischer and the establishment of a Provinzialrat ("Provincial Council," renamed the Landesausschuss, "Regional Committee" in 1900), which however had only an advisory function.
 The simultaneous establishment of the Oldenburg Landtag had no impact on Birkenfeld, since the Birkenfelders formed a small minority in that body.
 The constitution promulgated in Oldenburg in 1852, shortly after the revolution, was relatively liberal and progressive, since it was based on French law and guaranteed the equality of all people before the law.
 It allowed a relatively free press, religious freedom, and an equal position for all three religions (Protestantism, Catholicism, and Judaism).
 Thus, Birkenfeld was one of only two states in the whole German Confederation, where there was no legal bar on the integration of the Jews into civil society (along with Luxembourg).
 There were no politically motivated prosecutions or other kinds of repression in Birkenfeld after the Revolution.